Ullal: Demographic

-According to 2011 Census, Muslims form 56.10%, Hindus form 34.48% and Christians form 9.34% of the Population.
+According to 2011 Census, Muslims form 61.10%, Hindus form 29.59% and Christians form 9.34% of the Population.

 Population of Children with age of 0–6 is 6278 which is 11.68% of total population of Ullal (CMC).
-In Ullal City Municipal Council, Female Sex Ratio is of 1025 against state average of 973.
-Moreover, Child Sex Ratio in Ullal is around 944 compared to Karnataka state average of 948.
-Literacy rate of Ullal city is 92.87% higher than state average of 75.36%.
-In Ullal, Male literacy is around 96.42% while female literacy rate is 89.45%.
+In Ullal City Municipal Council, the female sex ratio is 1025 against state average of 973.
+Moreover, the child sex ratio in Ullal is around 944 compared to Karnataka state average of 948.
+The literacy rate of Ullal city is 92.87% higher than the state average of 75.36%.
+In Ullal, male literacy is around 96.42% while the female literacy rate is 89.45%.

 Ullal City Municipal Council has total administration over 9,588 houses to which it supplies basic amenities like water and sewerage.
 It is also authorize to build roads within City Municipal Council limits and impose taxes on properties coming under its jurisdiction.

 Schedule Caste (SC) constitutes 1.67% while Schedule Tribe (ST) were 0.49% of total population in Ullal (CMC).

 Media

 Ullal based local television channels include Posa Kural News, Abbakka TV, CCN TV, STAR OF KUDLA CCN LIVE, CCN NEWS, DAIL TV etc.

-In music world, Ullal is famous for its own rapper Mustafa Ullal.
-A 33-year-old rapper and a father of two has garnered 12,000 subscribers on his YouTube channel as of March 2019.
-With sarcastic overtones on communalism, divisive politics and fake news, this Maikala based beary rapper's potshots on issues and concerns is a force to be reckoned with.
-Back in 2015, he had recorded 'Idhadi Zohra' a beary language song he had written to the beats of rap legend Eminem's 'Cleanin Out my Closet'.